kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 want to pay more attention to are:

     * ``machinery`` in ``[cuckoo]``: this defines which Machinery module you want CAPE to use to interact with your analysis machines.
 The value must be the name of the module without extension.
-    * ``ip`` and ``port`` in ``[resultserver]``: defines the local IP address and port that CAPE is going to use to bind the result server on.
+    * ``ip`` and ``port`` in ``[resultserver]``: defines the local IP address and port that CAPE is going to use to bind the result server to.
 Make sure this matches the network configuration of your analysis machines, or they won't be able to return the collected results.
     * ``connection`` in ``[database]``: defines how to connect to the internal database.
 You can use any DBMS supported by `SQLAlchemy`_ using a valid `Database Urls`_ syntax.

 .. _`SQLAlchemy`: http://www.sqlalchemy.org/
 .. _`Database Urls`: http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls

 .. warning:: Check your interface for resultserver IP!
 Some virtualization software (for example Virtualbox)
-    don't bring up the virtual networking interfaces until a virtual machine is started.
+    doesn't bring up the virtual networking interfaces until a virtual machine is started.
     CAPE needs to have the interface where you bind the resultserver up before the start, so please check your network setup.
 If you are not sure about how to get the interface up, a good trick is to manually start and stop an analysis virtual machine, this will bring virtual networking up.